 You also have a lot of good options for getting a great-looking website for not a lot of money, if you’re starting up on a budget.
 Platforms like WordPress, Squarespace, Wix, and Weebly give you a range of options for building your own site using ready-made templates.

 If you have a budget for a professionally built website, I would like to pass along this company for you to look at.
 I think you’ll be happy with the results.
 You’ll save yourself a lot of time and your home staging website will look super polished.

 Your website will be one of the main ways that clients find you.
 Put up examples of your best work and let people get to know you a bit through your “About” or bio page.

-For more information on starting a home staging business, take our free course.
+For more information on starting a home staging business, please see our online courses.